yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 8e.
 After TegraExplorer has successfully booted, press any button after the `Grabbing keys from prod.keys...
 Done` message is displayed to proceed to the main menu.
     - 8f.
 Navigate through the menu using the `VOL+/VOL-` buttons to highlight and select `Dump Firmware` by pressing the `POWER` button.
     - 8g.
 Once the dumping process is finished, the `.nca` files will be located in your SD card at `sd:/tegraexplorer/Firmware/` in a folder named after the firmware revision dumped.
     - 8h.
-Press any button to go return to the main menu.
+Press any button to return to the main menu.
     - 8i.
 Select the `Reboot to bootloader/update.bin` option.
 You should now be booted back into Hekate.
     - 8j.
 [Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
     - 8k.
 Navigate to your SD card drive and copy the contents in the firmware folder (step 8g.) to `%YUZU_DIR%/nand/system/Contents/registered`.
 Alternatively, you can write `%appdata%\yuzu\nand\system\Contents\registered` in the address bar of a file explorer.
 The `registered` folder should be full of `.nca` files.